Who We Are

 COMMANDER'S CORNER

-Commander's Corner
+Commander’s Corner - Winter 2024

 Fellow Legionnaires!

-To help kick off the holiday season, the Post collected toys to support the Seacoast Firefighters toy Drive, and the Post color guard was asked to lead the annual Experience Hampton Christmas Parade, which was quite the honor.
+To help kick off the holiday season, the Post collected toys to support the Seacoast Firefighters Toy Drive, and the Post color guard was asked to lead the annual Experience Hampton Christmas Parade, which was quite the honor!
 It is gratifying to know that the residents of the Seacoast respect and appreciate our veterans!

 Berk Bennett